 \item VeriCompress extracts compressed NNs taking $2-3$ times less training time than state-of-the-art structured pruning approaches in the same platform.

-\item The compressed models thus achieved, when deployed on a resource-constrained generic platform, such as Google Pixel 6, requires about $5-8$ times less memory and $2-4$ times less inference time compared to the starting architecture.
+\item The compressed models thus achieved, when deployed on a resource-constrained generic platform, such as Google Pixel 6, require about $5-8$ times less memory and $2-4$ times less inference time compared to the starting architecture.

 \item Our empirical study demonstrates that VeriCompress performs effectively on benchmark datasets (CIFAR-10, MNIST, \& SVHN) and application-relevant \emph{Pedestrian Detection} \cite{pedestrian-dataset} dataset, and model architecture combinations used in the literature.